 A common misconception we see in the design space is the confusion between wireframes and prototypes.
-Businesses tend to understand that both are an integral aspect of the design process, but not how they differ in form and functionality.
+Businesses tend to understand that both are integral to the design process, but not how they differ in form and functionality.

 Prototypes and wireframes are essential as they help designers and developers understand the functionality of their products.
-They're also useful for determining what content is needed to be included in the product.
+They’re also useful for determining what content must be included in the product.

 While the main difference between the two comes down to how closely a mockup resembles the final product, there are a few key differences when it comes to wireframes and prototypes.

 The difference between wireframes and prototypes lies primarily in their level of detail and interactivity.
 Both of them are essential steps in the design process, but they serve different purposes and are used at different stages.

 While a wireframe can be thought of as the skeleton of a digital product, a prototype can be seen as a working model, where the visual design and interactivity come alive.
 It’s not the final product, but it’s close enough to give a realistic impression of what the final product will look like and how it will work.
 Both are essential tools in the iterative process of design, where each stage allows for review, feedback, and refinement.

 Wireframes are like the architectural blueprint of a digital product.
 They provide a simplified, schematic representation of the layout and structure of the pages or screens.
 They define where and how elements such as menus, buttons, images, and text blocks will be placed.
 Wireframes are typically devoid of colour, graphics, typography, or any other form of aesthetic design elements.
 Their purpose is to set the functional specification of the product, allowing stakeholders to understand the basic structure and functionality of the pages or screens, without being distracted by the design details.

 The main objectives of a wireframe are to: